position-pal/Documentation/content/docs/5-implementation/2-notification-service.md

     QueueSMS .-> Microservice
 ```

-The fact the exchange is durable ensures that the exchange will survive a broker restart, and the messages published to it will be persisted until they are delivered to a consumer notification instance.
+The fact the exchange is durable ensures that it will survive a broker restart, and the messages published to it will be persisted until they are delivered to a consumer notification instance.

 The concrete implementation is as follows.
-As you can see, the `RabbitMQNotificationsConsumer` class is responsible for handling the incoming messages from the broker and dispatching them to the appropriate service handler based on the message type and in accordance to DDD's building blocks.
+As you can see, the `RabbitMQNotificationsConsumer` class is responsible for handling the incoming messages from the broker and dispatching them to the appropriate service handler based on the message type and in accordance to DDD building blocks.
 The **Kotlin Coroutines** library is used to handle the asynchronous processing of the messages:

 ```kotlin